MicrosoftDocs/msteams-docs/msteams-platform/publishing/apps-self-assessment.md

 #### Data Handling

-Information about what data your app is collecting, why you're collecting that information, and does the administrator have any control over what information is collection.
+Information about what data your app is collecting, why you're collecting that information, and if the administrator has any control over the collected information.
 Examples include data accessed through Microsoft Graph, any bot capabilities, and any telemetry you're collecting.

 #### Security & Compliance